| The HEART of Teacher

 goal is for them to be able to immediately apply what they’ve learned in

-The “R” is for Recognition.
+their next class.
+RECOGNITION The “R” is for Recognition.
 Training needs to be good,

 but it also needs to matter.
 Even though personal enrichment is the noblest